Get Started with Alert Logic Scans

 - PCI scans

-A discovery scan is used to identify hosts on a network.
+A discovery scan applies to Data Center deployments only.
+It scans for new assets or asset changes on your networks.
 The scanner makes a reasonable attempt to identify live systems, including systems that do not respond to common Internet Control Message Protocol (ICMP) echo requests.

-An external scan runs from the Alert Logic network against your environment.
+An external network scan runs from the Alert Logic data centers against your internet-facing environment.
 This type of scan simulates attacks from outside your network and identifies potential issues from these attack types.

 Scanning best practices summary